Mod-two cohomology rings of alternating groups: Introduction

-We also use the Gysin sequence relating cohomology of alternating and symmetric groups to find additive bases.
+We determined this Hopf semi-ring structure for symmetric groups in \cite{GSS12}, which in turn allows us here to calculate the Gysin sequence relating cohomology of alternating and symmetric groups in order to find additive bases.
+Determining multiplicative structure is much more technically challenging than in the symmetric group setting, requiring a range of new techniques.
 We use resolutions based on geometric ideas of Fox and Neuwirth \cite{FoNe62, GiSi12} to produce generating cohomology classes.
-Finally, we show that restriction to the cohomology elementary abelian subgroups is injective, and calculate these restriction maps to establish a full set of relations.
-Our detection result implies that there are no nilpotent elements in the cohomology of alternating groups, which resolves a long-standing open question.
-Throughout, our understanding of the cohomology of symmetric groups as a Hopf ring \cite{GSS12} provides essential input.
+We closely analyze the failure of the second bialgebra structure and develop a notion of charge to salvage product-coproduct compatibility.
+We further develop the involution which switches charge, integrating it into our multiplicative structures.
+And most substantially we show that restriction to the cohomology elementary abelian $2$-subgroups is injective, and calculate these restriction maps to establish a full set of relations.
+Our detection result implies that there are no nilpotent elements in mod-two cohomology of alternating groups, which resolves a long-standing open question.

-The presentations of cohomology for alternating and symmetric groups -- Theorems \ref{T:presentation} and \ref{T:symmgenandrel} -- are parallel.
-The generators predominantly map to each other in the Gysin sequence.
-There is a notion of level for generators (the $\ell$ in $\gamma_{\ell,m}$), and while the description of cohomology for symmetric groups is uniform, that of alternating groups is irregular for small levels.
+Once the technicalities are overcome, we can can draw parallels between the presentations of cohomology for alternating and symmetric groups, given in Theorems \ref{T:presentation} and \ref{T:symmgenandrel}.
+The generators predominantly map to (sums of) one another in the Gysin sequence.
+There is a notion of level for generators, namely the $\ell$ in $\gamma_{\ell,m}$, and while the description of cohomology for symmetric groups is uniform, that of alternating groups is irregular for small levels.
 At level three or greater, there are two Hopf ring generators for alternating groups for each generator for symmetric groups.
-These two generators map to one another under conjugation and annihilate each other under cup product.
+These two generators map to one another under the involution and annihilate each other under cup product.
 This structure is unstable, in that only the sum of such pairs lift to larger alternating groups.
-At level two, there are still two sets of generators, but instead of annihilating each other under cup product there are exceptional relations which start at $\alt_4$ and then propagate, as determined by coproduct structure.
+At level two, there are still two sets of generators, but instead of annihilating each other under cup product there are exceptional relations which start at $\alt_4$ and then propagate in a sense, as determined by coproduct structure.
 Finally, at level one only one set of generators occurs, but we need a separate set of generators for each component.
-In comparison with symmetric groups that set lacks the degree-one generator, which is the Euler class in the Gysin sequence.
+In comparison with symmetric groups that set lacks the degree-one generator, which is the Euler class in the Gysin sequence, a central character in the story.